As at: 14/02/2024

 2021

 Germany made 600 million euros available in 2021 in order to reduce the impact of the humanitarian disaster and prevent the region from becoming destabilised.
-This money has been used for humanitarian aid, transitional development assistance and basic needs.
-These funds went to Afghanistan but also to neighbouring countries, for example to support Afghan refugees and host communities.
+These funds were used for humanitarian aid, transitional development assistance and basic needs.
+The money went to Afghanistan but also to neighbouring countries, for example to support Afghan refugees and host communities.
 The BMZ contributed some 250 million euros to this crisis package put together by the German government.

 2022

-In 2022, Germany made 527 million euros available in Afghanistan for humanitarian assistance, transitional development assistance and basic needs.
-187 million euros is from the BMZ's budget (115 million euros for Technical and Financial Cooperation, 72 million euros for transitional development assistance).
+In 2022, Germany made 527 million euros available for humanitarian assistance, transitional development assistance and basic needs in Afghanistan, with 187 million euros being provided from the BMZ's budget (115 million euros for Technical and Financial Cooperation, 72 million euros for transitional development assistance).

 The United Nations and non-governmental organisations are indispensable partners when it comes to helping Germany provide assistance in the areas of food security, education, healthcare, psychosocial support, employment and social protection.
-The proviso is that the assistance provided must directly benefit the Afghan people, with no funds going to the de facto authorities.
+The important thing is that the assistance provided directly benefits the Afghan people, with no funds going to the de facto authorities.

 Press release 10 January 2023